opicron/mysticbbs_sexyz/README.md

 - SEXYZ Ymodem works perfect in fTelnet for web based Telnet sessions
 - Feels good to tweak Mystic ;)

+## Note
+It took me a while to find out that downloading a queue or single file works different.
+Hence the script to fix that issue.

 ## Installation

 ### Scripts